TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 this or another path to adjust your output's file layout.
 ```

-* The `rootDir` option was used to be optional.
+The `rootDir` option used to be optional.
 It specifies the root directory that includes all the source code that the compiler will see.
 The compiler would previously evaluate all the include patterns that you specified for input and work out the most specific directory that included all the source files it found.
 Apparently, this takes a significant amount of time on large projects, so now you have to specify it explicitly.

-* It's easy enough for my root `tsconfig.json`, used for general purpose tooling like VS Code.
+It's easy enough for my root `tsconfig.json`, used for general purpose tooling like VS Code.
 The root dir is just the root dir for my entire monorepo.

 ```json
 {